 Perhaps you notice that children in your local community have limited access to books.
-The next step would be to ask why?
-For example; Children in my rural community lack access to books.
-Why?
-The library is closed by the time they get home as parents working long hours and children stay in daycare until supper time.
+The next step would be to ask, why?
+The library is closed by the time parents get home after working long hours and children typically stay in daycare until supper time.
 Why can’t the daycare take them to the library?
 Adult-to-child ratio is too low, so staff are reluctant.
 Why doesn’t the daycare have books?
 Lack of funding and no space to store them.
-So possible solutions could be: a) start a volunteer group for people to drop by the daycare to bring and read children books, or b) have a drive to raise book donations, or c) apply to community grants to purchase books or for funding to build an app that provides both parents and daycare staff with access to downloadable children’s books.
+So possible solutions could be: a) start a volunteer group for people to drop by the daycare to bring and read children books, or b) have a drive to raise book donations, or c) apply to community grants to purchase books, or d) apply for funding to build an app that provides both parents and daycare staff with access to downloadable children’s books.

 What happens to my innovative solution?

 You keep the ownership of your idea.
-The ASPIRE Challenge is also a great opportunity to demonstrate your problem solving and creative thinking skills to 10 employers without having to awkwardly interview, rather than launch a start-up.
-That said,we will give you feedback on your innovative solution and suggest next steps you could follow to make it a reality, value add for every participant.
-And, while funding for your innovative solution won’t be available, we’ll be providing workshops on design thinking during the Innovation and Industry Insight weekend which could help you take your idea to the next level.
+The ASPIRE Challenge is also a great opportunity to demonstrate your problem solving and creative thinking skills to employers without having to awkwardly interview, or attempt to launch a start-up.
+And we will give you feedback on your innovative solution and suggest next steps you could follow to make it a reality – there’s value added for every participant.
+And, while funding for your innovative solution won’t be available, we’ll be providing workshops on design thinking during the Innovation and Industry Insights Weekend, which could help you take your idea to the next level.

 Does my idea have to fit in the categories?

-Your Application File provides the opportunity to add supporting information that you believe will strengthen your application.
+Your application file provides an opportunity to add supporting information that you believe will strengthen your application.
 You are welcome to submit a text, graphic, video or audio file, or whatever form you feel will best communicate your idea.
 Please do NOT submit a recording of you reading out the answers in the application form.
-We all have different strengths, we don’t expect you to be the best at everything, that’s why we’re evaluating on impact, originality and practicality of your idea, not how pretty or what format your application is.
-This is an opportunity to show us what you can do, and the reason why we accept all types of supporting information, we just ask that the Application File is no longer than the 1 page or 90 seconds limit, and is uploaded in either PDF, MP3 or MP4 format.
-Please note that, to ensure fairness, Application Files will not be reviewed beyond the limit stated.
+We all have different strengths, we don’t expect you to be the best at everything, that’s why we’re evaluating on impact, originality and practicality of your idea, not how pretty or what format your application is in.
+This is an opportunity to show us what you can do, and the reason why we accept all types of supporting information, we just ask that the application file is no longer than the 1 page or 90 seconds limit, and is uploaded in either PDF, MP3 or MP4 format.
+Please note:, to ensure fairness, application files will not be reviewed beyond the limit stated.